 You should get at least a 20-gallon tank for a single adult crested gecko, but a bigger (vertical) tank is always better.
 Never use a horizontal tank that doesn’t have climbing possibilities.

-A common tank size for crested geckos is 12x12x18 inches (around 11 gallons).
+The common tank size for crested geckos is 12x12x18 inches (around 11 gallons).
 Baby and juvenile crested geckos can live in a 12x12x18 terrarium.
 However, you should house a crested gecko weighing 25 grams or more in a larger tank.
-You can keep an adult crested gecko temporarily in a 12x12x18 terrarium but not for its entire life.
+You can temporarily keep an adult crested gecko in a 12x12x18 terrarium but not for its entire life.

 When Can a Crested Gecko Live in a 10-Gallon Tank?